nasa/Common-Metadata-Repository/search-app/docs/api.md

 **NOTE:** This is an experimental feature and may not be enabled in all environments.

 #### <a name="c-shapefile-simplification"></a> Simplifying shapefiles during collection search
-Shapefiles are limited to 5000 points by deafult.
-A user can request that the CMR try to simplify (reduce the number of points) a shapefile by setting the `simplify-shapefile` parameter to `true` in the POST used to pass in the shapefile.
+Shapefiles are limited to 5000 points by default.
+A user using a shapefile with more points than the CMR supported limit can use the `simplify-shapefile` parameter to request that the CMR try to simplify (reduce the number of points) the shapefile so that it is under the limit.

 Example: